-A new consensus document on anaesthesia and sedation in breastfeeding women has been produced by members of a Working Party established by the Association of Anaesthetists of Great Britain and Ireland and has been informed by the Unicef UK Baby Friendly Initiative and endorsed by the RCM and RCOG.
+A consensus document on anaesthesia and sedation in breastfeeding women has been produced by members of a Working Party established by the Association of Anaesthetists of Great Britain and Ireland and has been informed by the UNICEF UK Baby Friendly Initiative and endorsed by the RCM and RCOG.

 Ten key recommendations on anaesthesia and sedation in breastfeeding women are provided, including that breastfeeding support should be accessible for lactating women undergoing surgical and medical procedures and that patient information leaflets and additional resources should be available containing information on the compatibility of anaesthetic agents and analgesics during breastfeeding.

 The infographic below by the Association of Anaesthetists provides additional detail on the guidance:

 (c) Association of Anaesthetists